South Atlantic Islands

 South Atlantic Island tours

 The completely unspoilt and still mysterious island just south of the Equator which is Ascension has a hidden depth which it takes time to discover.
 There are white, sandy beaches to be enjoyed (by nesting turtles as well as humans) and dramatic volcanic scenery, seabird colonies and warm, friendly people.
-As well as our dedicated Ascension Island holiday we are now offering a new holiday combining Ascension with the Falkland Islands.
+Getting to Ascension is an adventure in itself as there are no commercial flights.
+We fly with the Royal Air Force from Brize Norton in Oxfordshire.

 The Remotest Islands